lycaleynes/Investigative-Plan-of-Action/README.md

 <h2>Description</h2>

 <p>As more companies store information electronically, there is an increased need for digital forensics to discover the trails of illegal or malicious acts.
-In this task, I used the scenario to develop an investigative plan of action that will prepare my investigative team to conduct an analysis on the gathered evidence.</p>
+In this project, I used the scenario to develop an investigative plan of action that will prepare my investigative team to conduct an analysis on the gathered evidence.</p>

 <h2>Scenario</h2>